 - International medical graduates must also have a valid

 ECFMG certificate and visa.
-We will follow the ECFMG rules regarding J-1 Visa status.
+We will follow the Requirements for ECFMG Certification for 2021 Match.

 Eligibility requirements for CPME programs: